 In this article, we will focus on Cross Browser Testing.
-We will talk about what it is, why it’s important, the challenges it poses and discuss strategies that are not only less-labor intensive but far more effective when it comes to catching difficult-to-find bugs.
+We will talk about what it is, why it’s important, the challenges posed and outline strategies that are not only less labour-intensive, but far more effective when it comes to catching difficult-to-find bugs.

-Cross browser testing is a process that ensures your website or application behaves as expected across multiple browsers.
+Cross-browser testing is a process that ensures your website or application behaves as expected across multiple web browsers.

-It stands to reason that a user should have the same experience when using an app, whether the browser being used is Chrome, Firefox, Safari or any of the other variants on the vendor market.
-Anything less, cuts short.
+A user should have the same experience when visiting a website, no matter eh browser being used.
+Be it Google Chrome, Firefox, Safari or any of the other variants on the market.

-Browser neutral bugs can waste time.
-These are stylistic bugs, incapable of being caught by automated methods, but that have nothing to do with a specific browser.
+These are stylistic bugs, incapable of being caught by automated methods, which have nothing to do with a specific browser.
 Falsely assuming that a browser-neutral bug is browser specific can waste time.

 A short list of techniques that can be used to catch them are: